 In many cases our Inspectors are able to work with the community to ensure the right outcome for an animal.
 Education and advice is our first preference; by educating people about the right way to treat animals we improve the care of animals in the community long term.

 Sometimes we need to provide more support with specific guidance or support materials to help people meet their obligations.
 Other cases require a formal approach with specific directions and instructions to comply.

 But this is not always possible or appropriate.
 For example, if there has been a deliberate act of violence against an animal, when people won’t accept assistance, or in extreme cases of neglect.

 Under these kinds of circumstances our Inspectorate will consider prosecution under the Animal Welfare Act 1999.

 Animal welfare investigations

 Last year our team of Inspectors investigated over 13,713 animal welfare complaints across New Zealand.

 The Animal Welfare Act 1999 gives an Inspector certain powers.
-An SPCA inspector is allowed to enter properties and houses, vehicle, aircraft or ships to inspect an animal that might be in distress.
+An SPCA Inspector is allowed to enter properties and houses, vehicles, aircrafts or ships to inspect an animal that might be in distress.
 During their inspection they can take photos, make notes and record sounds or video of anything they deem relevant to the inspection.

 Often in our investigations, our Inspectors work with other organisations such as the Police, Animal Control, the Ministry for Primary Industries and the Department of Conservation to achieve the best outcome for an animal.